 There was something about live chickens running in the parking lot that taught me that reality can be a more compelling theme, and soul a better product than faux paint and name tags.
 Knott’s was more of a visit to grandma’s house with all the mismatched decor and old paint than a slick “gotta see it all in 12 hours” park experience.
 It was laid back.

 NN: I think that’s the real key to good themed entertainment.
-You can’t just put pretty sets and scenics up and expect it to be entertaining.
+You can’t just put pretty sets and scenics up and expect them to be entertaining.
 It has to hit home in some way, and I think that’s what Knott’s does very well.
 After all, we city folk can appreciate a trip to the old family farm, or to the country.
 It’s our national heritage.

 ES: Agreed.
 All the imagery pushes buttons.
 It is the smells, the textures, the temperature, everything.
 Nostalgia is always good as long as the audience really relates to it and it is sincere, well executed, and seamless.